FawryPay/ReactNative-Fawrypay-Anonymous-sample/README.md

 6. In your iOS directory , run the command `pod install`

 These changes enable your iOS project to integrate the latest podfile without issues, facilitating the installation and usage of the `@fawry_pay/rn-fawry-pay-sdk` package in your React Native application.

+**Important Reminder:** If you're conducting tests on an Apple Silicon Mac, make sure that you're using the iPhone simulator with Rosetta.
+To do this, follow these steps: Open Xcode, go to `Product > Destination > Destination Architectures > Show Rosetta Destination`, and then select a Rosetta iPhone Simulator for running the application.
 ## Customizing UI Colors

 ### Android